 "Are you mad?" asked Kayah.
 The typical delusions of Abysm workers or cutthroats didn't seem to match the executioner's strange behavior.
 His delusion stifled Kayah with apprehension.

-The cindered man replied by unstrapping a short shard from his left arm.
+The Cindered Man replied by unstrapping a short shard from his left arm.
 Red ignition from within the glossy black reminded Kayah of how a bright gnot kindled.
 The distant, tiny light grew, dredged from an unknown depth.
 The glowing warmth reflected within the glass's dark shine until the entire fragment glowed a dull bright.
 Unbound, the searing obsidian light expanded, creeping over a spidery hand that gripped the empty air mere inches away.
 The molten light expanded an atmosphere that painted shades of orange.

 The executioner inspected the monsters, hidden in the billowing smoke.
 "I see we have an audience."
 An eager, sneering grin pressed through the executioner's mask.
 "Madness or that pecking birdy?
 Not long now till that voice dims."